SECTION 9: FOREIGN FREEHOLD CONDOMINIUMS EXPLAINED: COMPLETE GUIDE

 The prestige of a luxury hotel brand not only drives higher resale values but also ensures consistent rental demand at premium rates.
 This dual appeal, as both a lifestyle investment and an income-generating asset, makes them an attractive option for foreign freehold property ownership in Phuket as well as for wealthy Thai investors.

 In a Phuket condominium project, up to 49% of the units can be sold foreign freehold, with the remaining 51% typically absorbed by domestic buyers.
-With strong demand from both Thai and foreign investors, the luxury condominium market in Phuket is set to deliver more branded residence projects, blending five-star living with secure foreign freehold property ownership in Phuket.
+With strong demand from both Thai and foreign investors, the luxury condominium market in Phuket is set to deliver more branded residence projects, blending five-star living with secure foreign freehold ownership in Phuket.

 Buying and Leasing Property in Phuket Articles